mostman/Slackbuilds/chromium/README.md

 Some last notes.
 Make sure you have at least 15-30 GB free space on your memmorycard or drive (Where ever you store the source code and tmp folder) and at least 1 GB swap space.
-Recomended to set "gpu_mem" to 32 or 64, run system in runlevel 3.
+Recommended to set "gpu_mem" to 32 or 64, run system in runlevel 3 when compiling.
 I´am sorry to say, that estimated compiling time will be at least 24 hours if not even more.